top of page

 This instruction finds an equivalent in the method of Pointing Out the Great Way (Tibetan Buddhism) and Culadasa´s neurologically informed method.

 The overall point of this is to allow the meditator to keep an awareness of the inner space in which every thought, sensation etc occurs, and the event itself.
-Neither should the meditator become lost in the space of pure awareness, nor lost in the waves of events
+Neither should the meditator become drowsily lost in the space of pure awareness, nor lost in agitation in the waves of events

 In the POGW method, the skill of balancing focus and openness becomes important when the student learns to hold a simultaneous representation of space AND events arising in space.
 Various metaphors describe these as the inseparable pair, as mother and son, as sun and sunrays, or, as ocean and waves.